CunningBard/Fire-Spread-Simulation/README.md

 A simulation about fire spreading, built on rust.

 ## Rules
-Simulation will randomly burn 1 tree, the tree will be burning for 5 turns, each turns there is  a 30% chance the tree will burn a surrounding tree
+The Simulation will randomly burn 1 tree, the tree will be burning for 5 turns, and with each turn, there is a 30% chance the tree will burn a surrounding tree.

 you can modify the values inside the file, so you can change the burn turn to 20 or the chance of burning other.